Factbox: Defections from Gaddafi's Libya

-Libyan leader Muammar Gaddafi is a hunted man as the remnants of his forces make last-ditch stands in the capital, Tripoli, and towns outside, including Gaddafi's home town of Sirte.
+Libyan leader Muammar Gaddafi was a hunted man on Monday as the remains of his forces made a last-ditch stand in the capital, Tripoli.

-His hold on power has been gradually slipping since the revolt began last February and gathered momentum as more of his ministers and associates left the regime.
+Gaddafi's hold on power has been slipping since the revolt started last February and his ministers and associates have gradually left the regime.

 AL BAGHDADI ALI AL-MAHMOUDI:

--- Libya's prime minister arrived on the Tunisian island of Djerba late on August 21.
-He had been in the job since 2006.
+-- Libya's prime minister arrived on the southern Tunisian island of Djerba late on August 21.
+He has been in the job since 2006.

 NASSER AL-MABROUK ABDULLAH:

--- A senior Gaddafi security official, he arrived in Cairo with nine relatives on August 15, telling Egyptian officials he was on holiday.
+-- A senior Gaddafi security official, Nasser al-Mabrouk Abdullah, arrived in Cairo with nine relatives on August 15, telling Egyptian officials he was on holiday.

 ALI AL-AMIN MANFUR:

--- Labor Minister Manfur told delegates at a Geneva conference of the International Labor Organization on June 7 that he was defecting.
+-- Labour Minister Manfur told delegates at a Geneva conference of the International Labour Organization on June 7 that he was defecting.

 SHOKRI GHANEM:

--- Chairman of Libya's National Oil Corporation (NOC) and the OPEC country's top oil official, Ghanem defected in Rome on June 1.
+-- Shokri Ghanem, former chairman of Libya's National Oil Corporation (NOC) and the OPEC country's top oil official, defected in Rome on June 1, citing daily bloodshed.

+-- Ghanem, had the high-profile job of representing Libya at OPEC meetings.
+He has been NOC chairman since 2006.

 ALI ABDUSSALM TREKI: